awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 This feature is available for AWS IoT Greengrass Core v1\.6 and later\.

 A Lambda executable is a type of Greengrass Lambda function that you can use to run binary code in the core environment\.
-It lets you execute device\-specific functionality natively, and benefit from the smaller footprint of compiled code\.
+It lets you execute device\-specific functionality natively and benefit from the smaller footprint of compiled code\.
 Lambda executables can be invoked by events, invoke other functions, and access local resources\.

 Lambda executables support the binary encoding type only \(not JSON\), but otherwise you can manage them in your Greengrass group and deploy them like other Greengrass Lambda functions\.
 However, the process of creating Lambda executables is different from creating Python, Java, and Node\.js Lambda functions:
 + You can't use the AWS Lambda console to create \(or manage\) a Lambda executable\.
 You can create a Lambda executable only by using the AWS Lambda API\.